The sounds of cutlery clinking against plates rang through the medium-sized dining room.

 “I’m sorry.
 Let me make it up to you.
 I’ll come to your place tomorrow”

-“Don’t call yourself that, don’t insult what we share.
+“Don’t call yourself that, don’t you dare insult what we share.
 You know what you mean to me.”

 “I love you and you know that.
 This is hard for me too Kay.
-You think I don’t want to be dedicated to my marriage? to be the loyal man that my wife somehow thinks that I am?
-You think I don’t want to be an honourable man? whatever the heck that even means?
-But I can’t stop, I don’t want to stop.
+You think I don’t want to be dedicated to my marriage? to be the loyal man that my wife somehow believes that I am?
+You think I don’t want to be an honorable man? whatever the heck that even means?
+But I can’t stop – what I have with you, all that we share, I don’t want to stop.
 We are in this together.
 Together Kay”

 “I’m coming over tomorrow.
 Please let me see you”